(Updated: 2013-02-02, 2013-11-24)

 1 2 3 4 5 6 7 8 9 10 11 12 13 14

 1.3.– Test the app

-After copying the code, open the file, refresh the browser and you should see the ‘Hello World’ message… right?
-Wait, if you just seeing just ‘Loading…’ it’s because you need to initialize the view first.
+After copying the code, open the file, refresh the browser and you should see the ‘Hello World’ message, right?
+Wait, if you’re just seeing the ‘Loading…’ it’s because you need to initialize the view first.

 var appView = new AppView();